2017 FESTIVAL FILM SELECTIONS and SPECIAL GUESTS:

 Winona LaDuke believes Big Oil is the black snake predicted in indigenous prophecy to bring the earth’s destruction.
 When proposed new oil pipelines threaten sacred wild rice lakes, Winona organizes a spiritual horse ride against the oil “because a horse can kill a snake.”
 Directed by Keri Pickett | 2017 | US | 94 MINS

-Indigenous leader, environmentalist and writer Winona LaDuke - subject of the film FIRST DAUGHTER AND THE BLACK SNAKE
+Indigenous leader, environmentalist, writer, founder of Honor The Earth and subject of the film FIRST DAUGHTER AND THE BLACK SNAKE.

 Forest ecology students at the Cranberry Lake Biological Station, a remote research station in the Adirondacks, lead us through an immersive meditation on experiential learning as a way to arouse relationships between humans and nature.